Human Puppets

 85521 Ottobrunn

-“Why do we keep some animals as pets while we eat others?
+“Why do we keep some animals as pets while eating others?”

-It’s a known fact that some farm animals are more intelligent than our favoured cats and dogs.
-Pigs come to you when you whistle for them and they love to be petted just like a dog does.
+It’s a known fact that some farm animals are more intelligent than the cats and dogs we hold dear.
+Pigs, for example, will come to you when you whistle and enjoy being petted just like a dog.

-But billions of animals suffer at the hands of humans every year in the meat and dairy industry, yet household pets like cats and dogs continue to multiply at an unprecedented level and are treated in the Western world as human companions; our human puppets.
+Yet, billions of animals suffer at the hands of humans each year in the meat and dairy industries, while household pets like cats and dogs continue to thrive.
+In the Western world, these pets are treated as human companions—our little “human puppets.”

-In 2019, 59.7 million pigs, cattle, sheep, goats and horses were slaughtered in Germany.
-In addition, 703.4 million chickens, ducks, geese, turkeys and other birds were also slaughtered.
+In 2019, 59.7 million pigs, cattle, sheep, goats, and horses were slaughtered in Germany alone.
+Additionally, 703.4 million chickens, ducks, geese, turkeys, and other birds were killed.
+(Source: Statistisches Bundesamt/Albert-Schweizer-Stiftung)

-EU regulations stipulate that a pig weighing 50 to 110 kilograms needs just 0.75 square meters of space.
-Based on these figures and the size of this glass house I calculated that almost 8 fully grown pigs would live their entire lives inside this small and suffocating space.
-(266cm x 221cm)
+EU regulations stipulate that a pig weighing 50 to 110 kilograms needs only 0.75 square meters of space.
+To put that into perspective, based on these measurements and the size of this glasshouse, nearly eight fully grown pigs would live their entire lives in this small, suffocating space (266 cm x 221 cm).

-The empathy we have for particular animals over others is such a paradox in our society today that the system continues to fail billions of animals while it favours others.
+The empathy we have for certain animals over others is a paradox that continues to thrive in today’s society.
+The system keeps failing billions of animals while favoring others.

-This installation represents the animals humans have chosen as their friends and companions.
-Made to look like an expensive marble monument to our pets I am hoping to highlight this extreme paradox in human behaviour.
-It is my hope, as a conceptual artist that this work makes you think more about the plight of ‘the other animals’ that humans treat in an insufferable way for their own consumption.” – Katie Jayne Britchford
+This installation represents the animals humans have chosen as friends and companions.
+Designed to resemble an expensive marble monument to our pets, I aim to highlight the extreme paradox in human behavior.
+As a conceptual artist, my hope is that this work will provoke thought about the plight of “the other animals”—those whom humans treat with such cruelty for their own consumption.